mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 “Preview Systems”.

 The idea is to, for every PR, boot up an environment that simulates the production system as it will look once the respective PR is merged.
-E.g. for a PR for a web frontend app, an instance of that frontend with the code from the PR is set up and connected to a dedicated instance of the backend server it speaks to at the revision of the backend code that’s currently running in production.
-The dedicated URL to that system can then be shared with stakeholders to preview and approve the changes in the PR or ask for modifications if there e.g. was a misunderstanding.
+For example, for a PR for a web frontend app, an instance of that frontend with the code from the PR is set up and connected to a dedicated instance of the backend server it speaks to at the revision of the backend code that’s currently running in production.
+The dedicated URL to that system can then be shared with stakeholders to preview and approve the changes in the PR or ask for modifications if there was a misunderstanding.
 Once the PR is merged, the preview system can be automatically torn down again.

 Services like Netlify of Vercel offer support for setting up preview systems for frontend apps automatically out-of-the-box.
-On the server side, there are services like Heroku and ArgoCD that have support for preview systems and even setting up a custom process is an option with manageable complexity in many cases.
-The challenging part is typically making a well-defined and realistic dataset available to these systems so that stakeholder know e.g. how to log in to these systems and have actual data to play with.
+On the server side, there are services like Heroku and ArgoCD that have support for preview systems.
+Even setting up a custom process is an option with manageable complexity in many cases.
+The challenging part is typically making a well-defined and realistic dataset available to these systems so that stakeholder know how to log in to these systems and have actual data to play with.
 Modern database providers like [Neon](https://neon.tech) make setting up such systems easier with support for forking (and anonymizing) the production database for use in preview systems.

 ### 3. Deploying